Sylvia Sackville, Countess De La Warr

-Sylvia Sackville, Countess De La Warr DBE (16 July 1903 – 10 June 1992) was a public servant and a former Vice Chairman of the Conservative Party (1951–54).
+Sylvia Margaret Sackville, Countess De La Warr, DBE (née Harrison; 16 July 1903 – 10 June 1992) was a British public servant and a former Vice Chairman of the Conservative Party (1951–54).

-Born Sylvia Margaret Harrison, the second daughter of William Reginald Harrison, a cotton broker, and his wife, Edith, of Liverpool.
+She was the second daughter of William Reginald Harrison, a cotton broker, and his wife, Edith, of Liverpool.
 Her younger brother, Reginald, grew up to become actor Sir Rex Harrison.
 She matched her brother for charm, while dedicating her life to the success of her husband, Sir David Maxwell Fyfe, whom she married in Liverpool in 1925.
 As well as caring for their three daughters, she provided wholehearted practical support throughout her husband’s political career, acting as his unofficial driver, and taking on his constituency business in Liverpool West Derby for the year he was away at the Nuremberg Trials.
 Letters between them exchanged during that time, formed the basis of a play by her grandson Tom Blackmore, Making History and later became the foundation of The Humans in the Telling a family project to commemorate the 75th anniversary of the Nuremberg Trials and 70th since the signing of the European Convention on Human Rights which charts her role in David Maxwell Fyfe's journey from Nuremberg to Strasbourg.
 The letters are now held at The Churchill Archive at Churchill College, Cambridge.

 Her involvement in Liverpool constituency work continued, and in 1950 that work was recognised when she was asked to become one of the first women Vice-chair of the Conservative party, a position she held until 1954.